Jon-Biz/generator-angularfire/README.md

  * `[?]
 Shall I create a rudimentary login screen?` This creates views/login.html and controllers/login.js, which provide registration (for password auth) and authentication

+### What does it do?

+ * app/bower_components/:
+    * adds firebase/
+    * adds firebase-simple-login/
+    * adds angularFire/
+ * app/scripts/app.js
+    * adds the `firebase`, `angularfire.firebase` and `angularfire.login` module dependencies
+    * adds the `#/login` route if you opted for the login screen
+ * app/scripts/angularfire/
+    * adds config.js which contains your Firebase URL, and other settings
+    * adds routesecurity.js (optional) which allows you to put `authRequired` in any route config to prevent access before authenticating
+ * app/scripts/controllers/
+    * adds login.js (optional) assuming you enabled the rudimentary login screen
+ * app/scripts/directives
+    * adds ngcloakauth.js: (optional) a couple directives for dealing with blinking screens during init and login
+ * app/scripts/services
+    * adds firebase.js: a convenience wrapper for creating Firebase references and quickly syncing data
+    * adds login.js: (optional) a set of services for logging in, creating users, etc
+    * adds waitforauth.js: used by ngcloakauth.js
+ * app/views
+    * adds login.html: (optional) assuming you enabled the rudimentary login screen
+ * app/index.html
+    * injects script tags for new libs and bower modules
+ * bower.json: adds new dependencies (everything in bower_components/ above)
+ * karma.conf.js: adds deps for testing (everything in bower_components/ above)

 Command Line Options
 --------------------